Siddharth181/Deepfake-video-detection-using-deep-learning/README.md

 Model Creation:
 This directory consists of the step by step process of creating and training a deepfake detection model .

+Documentations:
+This Consists of the medium article and the poster for Deepfake video detection using deep learning

 4.Architecture Diagram